Zeugma Hyperbaric Chamber Review: Models from $15,000 to $90,000, Specs and Certifications

 Medical 3.0 ATA Aerospace aluminum Medical CE + ASME PVHO-1 $80,000–$90,000+

 Most manufacturers are locked into either the consumer wellness tier or the clinical tier.
 OxyHealth makes only soft-shell 1.3 ATA consumer chambers.
-Perry Baromedical makes only clinical chambers starting at $100,000.
-The Zeugma occupies the space in between and extends into both ends.
+Perry Baromedical makes only clinical chambers, typically starting around $80,000.
+The Zeugma occupies the space in between and extends into both ends: it is the only hyperbaric line spanning consumer wellness (1.5 ATA, approximately $15,000) to full clinical pressure (3.0 ATA, approximately $90,000) under a single manufacturer.[1]

 For a wellness center that wants a premium aesthetic experience at 1.5 ATA without clinical overhead, the Wellness variant at $15,000–$30,000 is the competitive option.
-For a clinic that wants a clinical-grade monoplace at 3.0 ATA with ASME PVHO-1 certification but cannot afford a Perry or Sechrist unit, the Zeugma Medical at $80,000–$90,000+ is an alternative worth evaluating.
+For a clinic outside the US that wants a 3.0 ATA monoplace with ASME PVHO-1 certification at less than Perry or Sechrist pricing, the Zeugma Medical is an alternative worth evaluating.

 Construction

-The Zeugma is built from aerospace-grade aluminum, with Bayer Germany clear viewing windows and panoramic side windows.
-This is a meaningfully higher construction standard than soft-shell portable chambers — the material choice affects longevity, maintenance requirements, and structural integrity at higher pressures.
+The Zeugma is built from aerospace-grade aluminum, with clear viewing panels and panoramic side windows.
+This is a meaningfully higher construction standard than soft-shell portable chambers: the material choice affects longevity, maintenance requirements, and structural integrity at higher pressures.

 Technology Features

-• Dual Tesla-style touchscreen controls — internal and external panels, both operate all functions
+• Dual touchscreen controls: internal and external panels, both operate all functions

-• UV-C disinfection system built in — relevant for multi-user clinical or wellness applications
+• Built-in UV-C disinfection system: relevant for multi-user clinical or wellness applications

 • 5.0 Bar 20 LPM O2 concentrator with dual BIBS (Built-In Breathing System) mask